Manisha Panchakam: Manisha Panchakam

+The Self, which is Brahman, is the eternal ocean of supreme bliss.
+A minute fraction of that bliss is enough to satisfy Indra and other gods.
+By meditating on the Self with a perfectly calm mind the sage experiences fulfillment.
+The person whose mind has become identified with this Self is not a mere knower of Brahman, but Brahman itself.
+Such a person, whoever he may be, is one whose feet are fit to be worshipped by Indra himself.
+This is my definite conviction.

 The word manisha appears in the last line in all the five Verses.
 Manisha Panchakam conveys the message that the Paramatman (consciousness) is same within all beings regardless bodily distinctions of caste.
 Once a person has attained Self-knowledge, considerations such as his caste are totally irrelevant.